 - An error code: It is typically a number, a code that identifies the error to the system.

 - An error message: It is typically in words, a message that identifies the problem to you and your customer.

 Both codes and messages are recorded for you.
 Your gateway puts them down so you can take a look at the failed payment later.

-Say your customer is in the process of checking out and has just clicked the ‘pay’ button after putting her information in.
-If her card is declined, she will see an error code and an error message.
-Something along the lines of:
+Say your customer is in the process of checking out and has just hit the ‘pay’ button after giving their information.
+If their card is declined, they will see an error code and an error message.
+Something along the lines of,

-Unfortunately, there are no standardized error codes that might help her make sense of what went wrong.
+Unfortunately, there are no standardized error codes that might help them make sense of what went wrong.
 Error codes differ from gateway to gateway.
-Authorize.Net, for example, throws up error codes like you see in the screenshot above: E00005 and E00027.
-Braintree, contrariwise, throws up error codes like 2046 and 2048.
+Authorize.Net, for example, throws up error codes as you see in the screenshot above: E00005 and E00027.
+In the same way, Braintree throws up error codes like 2046 and 2048.

 “First, card issuers are protecting their cardholders’ privacy.
-They are reluctant to share with merchants that the cardholder is behind on paying their bill, maxed out on their credit card or have lost their card.
+They are reluctant to share with merchants that the cardholder is behind on paying their bill, maxed out on their credit card, or has lost their card.